blackmonoceros/multisim-tbc-_Semiconductors-and-active-elements/README.md

 e.
 Prepare a report on the completion of all points of this exercise

-Each report should be provided with the following heading and include: a detailed description of all completed points of the exercise, along with your own conclusions regarding the work performed
+Each report should be provided with the following heading and include: a detailed description of all completed points of the exercise, along with your own conclusions regarding the work performed.